-To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) is hosting the annual #PoetweetNYC Twitter poetry contest from April 17 to April 21, 2017.
-The winners will be announced in Metro New York newspaper on Poem In Your Pocket Day, April 27, 2017, and on city social media channels.
-This year, the contest coincides with New York City's Immigrant Heritage Week, so we're encouraging entrants to craft tweets celebrating our rich history and contributions of immigrants to our city, today and throughout the ages.
+To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) is hosting the ninth annual #PoetweetNYC Twitter poetry contest from April 16 to April 20, 2018.
+The winners will be announced in Metro New York newspaper on Poem in Your Pocket Day (April 26, 2018) and on City social media channels.

 For 2018, we are pleased to announce an esteemed panel of judges who will select this year's winning poetweets:

 - Chirlane McCray, First Lady of New York City

 - Jennifer Benka, Executive Director of the Academy of American Poets

 - Alice Quinn, Executive Director of the Poetry Society of America

 - Mark Chambers, Director, Mayor's Office of Sustainability

 - Tom Finkelpearl, Commissioner, NYC Department of Cultural Affairs